JNMFX/GenerateProjectFolder/README.md

 ## Installation

 Just put `GenerateProjectFolder.py` into the folder location you want to generate the project folder.
 Simply run the script and follow the prompts.

+## Roadmap

+- Complete rewrite of `GenerateProjectFolderGUI.py`

+- Convert to .exe